Contents

 Form I-407 is used to relinquish a Green Card and give up Legal Permanent Residence Status.
 From the U.S. perspective, the green card is more than just a card.
 It represents that the person is a U.S. person and has complied with the rules and requirements to be considered a legal permanent resident.
 While it comes with several benefits — tax is not one of them.
 Therefore, when it is time to hang it up and relinquish the U.S. status, the green card holder must take affirmative action.

-Legal Permanent Residence vs. Green Card
+Lawful Permanent Resident vs Green Card

-The Green Card is a representation of permanent resident status.
+It is important to note that the Green Card is a representation of permanent resident status.
 The green card in and of itself does not mean anything.
-For example, if a Legal Permanent Resident was to misplace or lose their green card — they do not lose their U.S. status.
-Conversely, just because the card expires does not mean that Legal Permanent Residence is lost.
+For example, if a Legal Permanent Resident were to misplace or lose their green card — they do not lose their U.S. status.
+Conversely, just because the card expires does not mean a person is no longer considered a U.S. person for tax purposes.
+While it may subject the person to potential removal and other issues, the mere fact that the green card expires does not mean that the legal permanent resident status expired as well.
+Rather, a person remains a U.S. person until they have taken affirmative action.

 Generally, the process can be completed relatively easily by simply filing the form.